IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Your Dataverse Installation for Handles
 +++++++++++++++++++++++++++++++++++++++++++++++++++

-Here are the configuration options for handles:
+Here are the configuration options for handles.
+Most notably, you need to change the ``:Protocol`` setting, as it defaults to DOI usage.

 **JVM Options:**